 Xtreme Safety Training is proud to offer Canada Safety Council ATV/Quad, UTV, ARGO & Snowmobile Certificate Training Courses.
 Our OHV safety training experts, invite you to call today and register for a student or instructor certificate course.

-Xtreme Safety Training recognizes that workplace and environmental health and safety issues are critical to not only workers, but to organizations and to the environment itself.
+Xtreme Safety Training recognizes that workplace and environmental health and safety issues are critical to not only workers but to organizations and to the environment itself.
 Health hazards are on the rise and new legislation requiring employer compliance creates the need for new training programs.
-We recognize this need and are working to bring you the courses that you will need, in order to safely and responsibly perform your duties while working out in the field.
+We recognize this need, and are working to bring you courses that enable you to perform your duties working out in the field safely and responsibly.

 SAFETY TRAINING COURSES

 Canada Safety Council ATV, UTV, ARGO & Snowmobile student and instructor certificate training classes, for professional field personnel.